The Valiant Sailor/Soldier/Trooper¹

 Victoria Road South

-Housed in Southsea’s former police station, this pub stands at the junction of Victoria Road South and Albert Road – named in turn after Britain’s 19th century monarch and spouse.
+Housed in Southsea’s former police station, this pub stands at the junction of Victoria Road South and Albert Road – named in turn after Britain’s 19th century monarch and her consort.

 The Hard and Charlotte Street¹

 Named after HMS Victory, Lord Horatio Nelson’s flagship at the Battle of Trafalgar, which is berthed in dry dock nearby and is still a commissioned ship.